Trump to sign executive order to 'vigorously promote religious liberty'

 (CNN)President Donald Trump plans to sign an executive order Thursday that could allow churches and other religious organizations to become more active politically, according to officials.

-The order will direct the IRS to exercise "maximum enforcement discretion" over the Johnson Amendment, which prevents churches and other religious organizations from participating in political activity based on their tax-exempt status.
+The order will direct the IRS to exercise "maximum enforcement discretion" over the Johnson Amendment, which prevents churches and other tax-exempt religious organizations from endorsing or opposing political candidates.
 It will also provide "regulatory relief" for organizations that object on religious grounds to a provision in Obamacare that mandates employers provide certain health services, including coverage for contraception.

 The order will declare that it is the policy of the Trump administration "to protect and vigorously promote religious liberty," according to a senior administration official.